fengyuan66/Highway-FlightSim/JOURNAL.md

 2025-06-25:

 Contacted a printing legion guy in Toronto to get my parts 3D printed.
 It's going smooth so far.
-When its done, Ill purchase a prepaid shipping label and include the shipping label cost in the BOM (at least that's what I've heard).
+When it's done, Ill purchase a prepaid shipping label and include the shipping label cost in the BOM (at least that's what I've heard).

 IMAGES:
 ![alt text](image-2.png)
 The back, left and right side walls of the FCU casing after being printed in the printer.

+TIME: none.

+2025-06-26

+The parts are done printing.
+I just need to wait for the printing legion guy to provide some info so that I can buy the prepaid shipping label.

 TIME: none.